QCHackers/tqec/docs/contributing.rst

   for issues related to the Python code.

 Pick one issue that you **want** to work on.
-We emphasize on **want**: this is an open source project, so do not force yourself to work on something that do not interest you.
+We emphasize on **want**: this is an open source project, so do not force yourself to work on something that does not interest you.

 2. Comment on one or more issues